oddbyte/MC-on-chromebook/README.md

 Run `cd ~/Downloads` to go into the downloads folder.

-Run `sudo install GDLauncher-linux-setup.AppImage` (replace GDLauncher-linux-setup with the actual file name if it is different)
+Run `sudo install GDLauncher-linux-setup.AppImage /usr/local/GDLauncher/GDLauncher-linux-setup.AppImage` (replace GDLauncher-linux-setup with the actual file name if it is different)

 Run `vim ~/.bashrc` and press I (So you can edit it.)